Home

 Sign up for our newsletter to get exclusive content marketing news and resources.

-It's easy to start with audience profiling:
+It's easy to start with target audience profiling:

 1. Consider what your company's ideal customer would be — this is also known as your customer persona.